william-are-buzbee/william-are-buzbee.github.io/readme.md

 ---------

-This game is inspired by Biblaridion's _Alien Biospheres_ series, a believable and cool speculative evolution project.
+This game is inspired by Biblaridion's _Alien Biospheres_ series, a believable and fascinating speculative evolution project.
 Other strong influences come from classic roguelikes like _Nethack_ and _Caves of Qud._